BONSAMURAIS/bonsai_web_api/README.md

 # Bonsai Web API

+## What is it?
 This is a basic Flask app on which to build the different web-based modules for Bonsai.

+We foresee three modules:
+* a module that handles user interactions (requests for graphs, login, etc.)
+* a module that calculates LCA results
+* a module that converts DB extractions into matrices usable by the LCA calculation module

+An additional fourth module could handle users' submission of data to integrate the DB.

+We do not yet have a working DB to receive triplestore queries from.
+However, we can use a dummy one in the meanwhile.

 # Install
 Clone the repository